JimmyCerone/ideaBank/Inbox/Books/Factfulness.md

 ### Note - Page 48 · Location 672

-This seems very similar to righteous mind.
+This seems very similar to [[The Righteous Mind by Jonathon Haidt]].
 Why ara so many books like this coming out around now?

 ### Highlight (yellow) - Page 49 · Location 674